JJ/TPF-Grant/Final.md

 [again at the Perl 6 conference in Glasgow](http://act.perlconference.org/tpc-2018-glasgow/talk/7409), which is yet to be accepted.

-## Criting articles in websites such as The Practical Dev (https://dev.to), HackerNoon or Medium with practical "30 minutes" tutorials to perform usual tasks in Perl6.
+## Writing articles in websites such as The Practical Dev (https://dev.to), HackerNoon or Medium with practical "30 minutes" tutorials to perform usual tasks in Perl6.

 Besides the articles mentioned above,
 [on the Perl 6 squashathon](https://dev.to/jj/squashing-perl-6-documentation-bugs-one-at-a-time-4ojn),